CPAN-Security/security.metacpan.org/meetings/cpansec-minutes-2026-02-19.md

 - @stigtsp
   - CPAN pURLs
-    - spec does not support selector use case we need for CVEs (author/version constraints)
+    - Spec does not support selector use case we need for CVEs (author/version constraints)
-    - work in process
+    - Work in process
     - @sjn calls for volunteers to finish the work ASAP.

 - @sjn
   - TPRF funding
   - @stiptsp
-    - suggestion for sending message to the mailing list with a short budget
+    - Suggestion for sending message to the mailing list with a short budget
     - Goal: put together a formal decision-making process for CPANSec

 - @robrwo
-  - we need tools for accessing community documentation (license, security policy, etc)
+  - We need tools for accessing community documentation (license, security policy, etc)
-  - meta spec/tools for downloading and showing these documents
+  - Meta spec/tools for downloading and showing these documents
-  - possible PTS project
+  - Possible PTS project

 - @stigstp
-  - demo of cna tool https://github.com/CPAN-Security/cna-tool
+  - Demo of `cna` tool https://github.com/CPAN-Security/cna-tool